picturepan2/spectre/README.md

 - Opera (LAST 4)
 - Internet Explorer 10+

-Spectre supports Internet Explorer 10+, but some HTML5 and CSS3 features are not perfectly supported by Internet Explorer.
+Spektro supports Internet Explorer 10+, but some HTML5 and CSS3 features are not perfectly supported by Internet Explorer.

-Designed and built with ♥ by [Yan Zhu](https://twitter.com/picturepan2).
+Designed and built with ♥ by the Morebec Team based on the work of [Yan Zhu](https://twitter.com/picturepan2).
 Feel free to submit a pull request.
 Help is always appreciated.